-From the dirt roads of Colorado’s Haute Route Rockies, to the unforgiving Flint Hills of the Unbound Gravel and gran fondos with gravel sections, events which take riders out of their pavement comfort zone have never been so popular.
-With this boom, we hear many questions about what equipment – wheel, tire size, and even bike type – riders should take on these new adventures.
+From the smooth dirt roads of Colorado’s SBT GRVL to the unforgiving Flint Hills of Unbound, gravel events have never been so popular.
+With this boom, we hear many questions about what equipment – wheel, tire size, and even bike type – riders should take on these adventures.

-As this is only a guide, there will be a number of other factors to think about when considering your set-up.
+As this is only a guide, there will be a number of other factors to think about when considering your setup.
 Your skill level and the event’s ratio of dirt to pavement are two notable aspects.
 Riders who are less confident riding a drop-bar bike off-road are advised to opt for a more conservative approach and step up one category in equipment.
 The dirt/asphalt ratio is also key, and The Belgian Waffle Ride is a great example.
-It features a few off-road sections that would fall under Category 3 and 4, yet because the majority of the route is pavement and easier gravel, the event is considered as Category 2.
-It’s about striking a balance between efficiency on and off the road.
+It features a few off-road sections that would fall under Category 3 and 4, yet because the majority of the route is pavement, the event is considered as Category 2.
+It’s about striking a balance between efficiency on and off the pavement.

 Category 1 Gravel

 Smooth, well-maintained dirt roads that have either very small gravel chunks or none at all, and are very road bike friendly.
 These roads are in better condition than many paved roads in the U.S. and are hard-packed, offering little more difficulty than riding on tarmac.
 There are a number of roads like this in Colorado onto which a magnesium chloride treatment is applied to keep the dust down and harden the top layer of dirt.
 Cat 1 roads are found in a number of gran fondos and add a little more adventure to the event.